dtao/PhilosopherDeveloper/app/views/posts/universe-is-a-one-way-function.markdown

 In Zendo, one player--the Master--devises a rule involving the game pieces, which he then illustrates via two examples: one embodying the rule, and one not.
 These examples are designated *true* and *false*.
 The players then take turns assembling their own game pieces in different formations, asking the master whether or not their formations comply with the master's rule.
 Eventually, one or more of the players will *deduce* the rule by observing a *pattern* across the examples.

-I was recently surprised\*\* when, during a game, after the master had given his initial two examples, one of my friends announced that he knew the rule already.
+I was recently surprised[^surprised] when, during a game, after the master had given his initial two examples, one of my friends announced that he knew the rule already.

 This declaration of having the answer so early in the game seemed absurd to me.
 And I think you can understand why, from my earlier thoughts on pattern recognition.
 There was no way my friend already *knew* the rule at this stage, given that there were many possible rules that would be consistent with the examples given.